peter-raven/FluentBuilders/readme.md

     .Create();
 ```

 The real beauty of test data builders is that by using the right conventions, you will get very focused test setups that are easy to write and easy to read.
+Test data builders are also great for extensibility and structuring of even complex test setups.

 ```csharp
 // Automatically creates parent order, associated product, etc.